Fujisawa Rina

 Fujisawa Rina's Nihon Ki-in photo (2010)

-Fujisawa Rina (藤沢里菜) is a Japanese professional female go player, born 1998-09-18 in Tokyo, who passed a pro exam in 2010 while in the fifth grade of elementary school.
-On April 1st 2010, she received her professional diploma at the age of 11 years and 6 months, making her then the youngest person in Japan to become a professional [1].
 The previous record was held by Cho Chikun who became a professional when he was 11 years 9 months old.
-Cho played a game with her to mark the occasion, and in a video commentary of her game with Rin Kanketsu in the NHK Cup, 2015, Cho said that she had a great future and could play any style.[ext] https://www.youtube.com/watch?v=J-Y1p2ZQDq0
+Cho played a game with her to mark the occasion, and in a video commentary of her game with Rin Kanketsu in the NHK Cup, 2015, Cho said that she had a great future and could play any style.[ext] https://www.youtube.com/watch?v=J-Y1p2ZQDq0 Rina's record of youngest professional stood for 9 years until Nakamura Sumire broke it aged 10 years and 1 month in April 2019.

 Fujisawa began learning Go at the age of 6 and studied under the tutelage of Hong Malk-eun Saem.
-She was promoted 2 dan in 2013-02-14 (30 wins as 1 dan).
+She was promoted to 2 dan in 2013-02-14 (30 wins as 1 dan).

 Rina started 2014 with 9 consecutive wins (as of 2014-02-15), extending her winning streak to 9 games.